xuthus83/pigallery2/MANPAGE.md

                 ],
                 "resolution": 720,
                 "//[fps]": [
-                    "Target frame per second (fps) of the output video will be scaled down this this."
+                    "Target frame per second (fps) of the output video will be scaled down to this."
                 ],
                 "fps": 25,
                 "format": "mp4",